joshhills/exploded-dom-js/README.md

 `npm install exploded-dom`

 ## Demo
-TBD - There is one present in the folder.
+TBD - There is one present in the repository.

 ## How to use?